IDNI/tau-testnet/README.md

 ## Future Work

+*   Implement a fee model.
-*   Persistent chain state (blocks, not just balances).
+*   Persistent chain state (blocks, not just balances and sequence numbers).
 *   More robust error handling and reporting.
 *   Expansion of Tau-validated logic and commands.
 *   Implementation of a simple P2P networking layer.